thisisyichenzhang/DeltaTopic/docs/source/index.rst

 **BALSAM**, short for Bayesian Latent topic analysis with Sparse Association Matrix, is a Bayesian topic modelling approach to summarize static transcriptome patterns from raw gene expression count data. **BALSAM** views cells as an admixture of gene topics, and relies on Variational AutoEncoder (VAE) and sparse-inducing priors to learn cell topics and infer the gell-topic relationship.

 **DeltaTopic** is a extension of **BALSAM** model to ascertain common cellular topic space and topic-specific relationships between the unspliced and spliced data.
-The detailed description of both methods in preprint:`(Zhang et al.) <https://www.biorxiv.org/content/10.1101/2023.03.11.532182v1.abstract>`_.
+The detailed description of both methods in preprint `Zhang et al <https://www.biorxiv.org/content/10.1101/2023.03.11.532182v1.abstract>`_.

 .. toctree::
    :caption: Main